malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 The above provides a framework that supports far more advanced modelling methods to be plugged in.
 This chapter looks at a few advancements that could be incorporated.

+**Feedback**:
-Feedback provides a whole probability distribution, rather than a meaningless reward value that only makes sense relative to other rewards.
+* Feedback provides a whole probability distribution, rather than a meaningless reward value that only makes sense relative to other rewards.
 Eg: "yes, you're doing well" vs "doesn't look like you'll be able to do this".
 And these can be used to directly update models.

-Planning.

-Simultaneous Localisation and Mapping (SLAM).
+**Planning**:
+* todo

+**Mapping**:
+* eg: Simultaneous Localisation and Mapping (SLAM).
+There is evidence that biology has encoded an understanding of 3D space. eg: place cells. eg: "backward sweep" activity related to location, seen in fRMI when an individual is planning (Dolan & Dayan, 2013).

+**Optimised Trajectory Monitoring**:
-There's also room for further optimisations inspired by human behaviour.
+* There's also room for further optimisations inspired by human behaviour.
 For example, we probably don't recompute and reselect a goal every time step.
 We probably pick a goal, plot an expected approximate trajectory, and then just watch to look out for unexpected events along the way.
 That approach saves on mental effort because the monitoring can be done using subconscious processes. and this could absolutely be incorporated into the solution here.

-There is evidence that biology has encoded an understanding of 3D space. eg: place cells. eg: "backward sweep" activity related to location, seen in fRMI when an individual is planning (Dolan & Dayan, 2013).
+**Curiosity-based Exploration**:
+* Active inference drives exploration via an objective of reducing uncertainty.
+But that still won't produce very interesting behaviour if the uncertainty modelling is "inward looking" - ie: based only around uncertainties from past observations, and uncertainties within models.
+* Curiosity is also about uncertainties, but is more "outward looking".
+* Curiosity drives a human to investigate an object that they have not seen before.
+This may include discovering buttons and nobs and interacting with them.
+This exploration is driven by uncertainty of the object.
+* Another example is where we observe someone doing something novel (eg: a child seeing someone balance on one foot for the first time).
+We may then attempt to do perform that same action.
+This exploration is at least in part driven by uncertainty in our ability to perform the action.

 # References